caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

        --chip-environment-image \
        --otbr-image

-After building new docker images, the old images and build layers can be removed to recover disk space.
+After building new container images, the old images and build layers can be removed to recover disk space.

    .. warning::